wangonya/wangonya.com/content/blog/mariadb-setup-arch.md

 [Arch Linux MariaDB docs](https://wiki.archlinux.org/title/MariaDB)

 > MariaDB is a reliable, high performance and full-featured database
-> server which aims to be an \'always Free, backward compatible,
+> server which aims to be an 'always Free, backward compatible,
-> drop-in\' replacement of MySQL.
-Since 2013 MariaDB is Arch Linux\'s
+> drop-in' replacement of MySQL.
+Since 2013 MariaDB is Arch Linux's
 > default implementation of MySQL.

 ## Install